 Every organisation needs IT experts.
 As a computer science graduate, you can follow your passions by working for an organisation that particularly interests you.

-Many large organisations offer graduate schemes that allow you to specialise in IT or a related area.
+Many large organisations offer graduate jobs that allow you to specialise in IT or a related area.
 For example, the Civil Service Fast Stream offers a Digital & Technology route which involves IT project management, service design and more.
-Transport for London offers a specific graduate scheme in Software Development.
+Transport for London offers a specific graduate job in Software Development.
 If there’s an industry that interests you, from public sector to energy and infrastructure, take a look at graduate schemes to see what’s on offer.

 We’ve concentrated mainly on roles that make direct use of your computer science skills, but you’re definitely not limited to those.
 If you’d like to move into finance, law, teaching, accountancy, and many other major areas your degree type is unimportant.
 What matters are your skills and qualities.